Long shot drill – Score from outside the penalty box

 • Defenders stop the attack by controlling the ball or kicking the ball out.

-• A ball is considered controlled by the defence when a defender has touched the ball three consecutive times.
+• A ball is considered controlled by the defence when a defender touches it three consecutive times.
 If a defender blocks the ball but it bounces straight back to an attacking player, the attacking player can continue the attack.

 • Sliding tackles are not allowed.

-• If the ball is recovered by the defenders, goes out or is controlled by the goalkeeper, the second striker gets a turn to attempt long shots.
+• If the defenders recover the ball, it goes out or is controlled by the goalkeeper, then the second striker gets a turn to attempt long shots.

 You can add variations to this exercise.
 For example, you can make it a competition between strikers: the first striker to score x number of goals wins.
 You could also rotate players every time a goal is scored.
-This way everyone has a chance at practising long shots.
+This way, everyone has a chance to practise long shots.

-If the instructions are not clear for you, have a look at the images and video below.
+If the instructions are unclear to you, look at the images and video below.

 Takeaways

-This drill fulfils two purposes: improves the chances of your team scoring from long shots and prepares your defence to stop them.
+This drill fulfils two purposes: improving your team’s chances of scoring from long shots and preparing your defence to stop them.
 This exercise will improve:

 • Taking chances quickly.
 A problem with many players and teams is that they try to score from a short distance, preferably by tapping the ball in.
-This approach can be useful in futsal, but it is wasteful in the 11 aside version of the game.
+This approach can be helpful in futsal, but it is wasteful in the 11-Aside version of the game.
 This drill encourages players to incorporate long-distance shooting in their game.

 • Defending close to the goal.
 Not allowing sliding tackles forces defenders to be patient and keep their position.
-Defenders practice how to recover the ball avoiding reckless defending.
+Defenders practice recovering the ball, avoiding reckless defending.

 • Goalkeeping.
 This is a great drill for goalkeepers.
 They practice saving long shots while controlling the ball as much as possible to avoid second chances.

-I hope you find this drill useful.
+I hope you find this drill helpful.
 If you like this post, please share it with your friends.
-If you know other exercises or have any questions, leave a comment below.
+If you know other exercises or have any questions, leave a comment on our Facebook Page.

 Pablo Matamoros